bicouy0/ajax-chosen/README.md

 data: this is what jQuery uses to convey your query.
 Feel free to add additional params, such as limits and sort orders.
 Default is {}

-The second argument is a callback that the plugin uses to make option elements.
-The callback is expected to take ajax data and return a make of values to displays, e.g. if it were a list of states it would be
+The second argument is a callback that the plugin uses to get option elements.
+The callback is expected to make ajax call, it receives as first argument the options of plugin and must call its second argument to pass the values back to the plugin, e.g. if it were a list of states it would be

 	states[state.id] = state.name;